 Situated midway between Sciacca and Agrigento, Torre Salsa is managed by the World Wide Fund for Nature, due to the peregrine falcons and loggerhead sea turtles, which breed here.
-The gorgeous color of the beach and golden sands will immerse you in one of the most beautiful areas of Sicily.
-Rich in marine life, here you can enjoy some snorkeling or scuba diving.
+The gorgeous colour of the beach and golden sands will immerse you in one of the most beautiful areas of Sicily.
+Rich in marine life, here you can enjoy some snorkelling or scuba diving.
 Though there are four main entrances into the reserve, the easiest way to access Torre Salsa is from the town of Montallegro.
-This is a stunning location, so don’t miss it for a sun kissed look.
+This is a stunning location, so don’t miss it for a sun-kissed look.